geojeff/kotti_software/README.rst

 ==============

-This is an extension to the Kotti CMS that adds a system for presenting software projects on your site.
+This is an extension to the Kotti CMS that adds a system for presenting a list of software projects on your site.

-kotti_software started as a copy of kotti_blog.

 `Find out more about Kotti`_